edrohan1/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/checklist.png
   :width: 600
-  :alt: Image of the course checklist in Studio.
+  :alt: Image of the Getting Started with Studio checklist in Studio.

-As shown in the example above, for the **Add Course Team Members** task, if you hover over a task, a button is displayed that takes you to the page to complete that task.
+As shown in this example for the **Add Course Team Members** task, when you move your cursor over a task, an option appears that you can select to go to the page where you can complete that task.

-You can expand and collapse sections of the checklist as needed.
+You can expand and collapse the checklist categories as needed.

 You can check tasks as you complete them.
 Studio saves your changes automatically.
 Other members of the course team can see your changes.